holding lights to chest in heart shape

 Saving your personal allowance

-As highlighted above, those who have income between £100,00 and £125,140 will be paying tax at a rate of 60%.
-One way to mitigate this is to make Gift Aid payments that will reinstate some or all of your personal allowance.
+As highlighted above, those whose income above £100,000 pay tax at 60% on the income between £100,00 and £125,140.
+One way to reduce the tax rate on this income is to make Gift Aid payments that will reinstate some or all of the personal allowance.

 An example